-- 2.7.9.
-To ensure the school has robust systems in place to accurately record safeguarding and child protection concerns, which are clearly understood by staff and adhered to.
-Actions taken to address concerns and outcomes achieved are dealt with in a timely manner, clearly and accurately recorded.
-These records are securely stored. - 2.7.10.
-To develop effective working relationships with all other agencies involved in safeguarding, supporting the needs of children at our school. - 2.7.11.
-To ensure that all staff appointed have been through the safer recruitment process and understand the principles of safer working practices as set out in our Staff Code of Conduct, which stipulates their duty to report where behaviours of colleagues may have stepped outside of agreed safe practices.
-All staff must work to develop a positive culture of safeguarding in our school. - 2.7.12.
-To provide clarity to other community users of our facilities with regard to our expectations of how they should maintain a safe environment, which supports children's welfare and development.
-We reserve the right to decline access to use the school facilities where we believe their ethos or practice is not aligned with this policy. - 2.7.13.
-This policy is published on our website www.castlefieldschool.co.uk and hard copies are available from the school office.
+- 2.5.5.
+To provide systematic means of monitoring children known to be, or thought to be at risk of harm and ensure contribution to assessments of need and support plans for those children. - 2.5.6.
+To ensure Castlefield School has a clear system for communicating concerns both internally and with external agencies in line with the Working Together guidance. - 2.5.7.
+To ensure the school has robust systems in place to accurately record safeguarding and child protection concerns. - 2.5.8.
+To develop effective working relationships with all other agencies involved in safeguarding, supporting the needs of children at our school. - 2.5.9.
+To ensure that all staff appointed have been through the safer recruitment process and understand the principles of safer working practices as set out in our Staff Code of Conduct. - 2.5.10.
+To ensure that any community users of our facilities have due regard to expectations of how they should maintain a safe environment, which supports children's wellbeing. - 2.5.11.
+This policy is published on our website, www.castlefieldschool.co.uk and hard copies are available from the school office.

-2. Responsibilities
+3. Responsibilities

 - 3.1.
-All staff, visitors and volunteers understand safeguarding children is everyone's responsibility and that they must be diligent to help secure children's safety and wellbeing.
-Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred will report it immediately to any member of the Designated Safeguarding Lead team.
-In the absence of a DSL, concerns will be brought to the attention of the most senior member of staff on site.
-Staff understand that if there is an immediate risk of harm then the police or First Response will be called directly and the DSL will be updated at the earliest opportunity (see the referral procedure in sections 4 and 7, and allegations against staff in section 9). - 3.2.
-Staff must maintain a good working knowledge of the Buckinghamshire Threshold Document and any updates, how it can be used to safeguard and promote the wellbeing of pupils and how it should be used to inform decision making regarding a referral to First Response as soon as there is a significant concern. - 3.3.
-Staff understand that the most common reason for children becoming looked after is as a result of abuse and/or neglect and that previously looked after children remain vulnerable.
-Staff have the skills, knowledge and
+All staff, supply staff, volunteers, visitors, governors and contractors understand safeguarding children is everyone's responsibility.
+Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred must report it immediately to Katie James or Andrew Kann (Designated Safeguarding Leads; DSLs) or, in their absence, to Jessica Wilson or Kristin Sutcliffe (Deputy DSLs).
+In the absence of either of the above, concerns will be brought to the attention of the most senior member of staff on site.
+Staff understand that if there is an immediate risk of harm then the police or First Response will be called directly and the DSL will be updated at the earliest opportunity. - 3.2 Staff must maintain a good working knowledge of the Buckinghamshire Continuum of Need The Continuum of Need Buckinghamshire Safeguarding Children Partnership (buckssafeguarding.org.uk) and any updates and how it should be used to inform decision making regarding a referral to First Response. - 3.3 Staff have the skills, knowledge and understanding to keep both looked after children and previously looked after children safe. - 3.4 Staff understand vulnerability and that barriers exist when recognising abuse and neglect for children.
+Consider the following groups who may have increased vulnerability: